 If you are a baseball fan moving to Tampa Bay, Clearwater is the Spring Training camp for the Philadelphia Phillies at Spectrum Field.
 The park holds 8,500 fans, and the Florida Grapefruit League is not only popular with the locals, it attracts a fair amount of tourists as well.
 Florida has been home to MLB Baseball pre-season action for more than 125 years, and the tradition is going strong today.
 15 MLB teams train each spring and compete at Florida ballparks, letting you see the Big-League pros up-close at farm team prices.
 Spectrum field is also home to our own Minor League team, the Clearwater Threshers.

-If Minor League and Spring Training baseball isn’t enough for the sports animal in you, the World Champion Tampa Bay Rays and Tropicana Field are a 25 or 30 minute drive south.
-Hop over the bridge to Tampa, and the Superbowl Champion Tampa Bay Buccaneers play at Raymond James Stadium, maybe 40 minutes away.
-The Stanley Cup Champion Tampa Bay Lightning hit the ice at Amalie Arena in the Channelside district of Tampa, perhaps 45 or 50 minutes away.
+If Minor League and Spring Training baseball isn’t enough for the sports animal in you, the two-time American League pennant winning Tampa Bay Rays and Tropicana Field are a 25 or 30 minute drive south.
+Hop over the bridge to Tampa, and the two-time Superbowl Champion Tampa Bay Buccaneers play at Raymond James Stadium, maybe 40 minutes away.
+The three-time Stanley Cup Champion Tampa Bay Lightning hit the ice at Amalie Arena in the Channelside district of Tampa, perhaps 45 or 50 minutes away.
 And if soccer is your game, the venerable Tampa Bay Rowdies are a kick in the grass, playing at Al Lang Stadium in downtown St. Petersburg, just a mile or two away from Tropicana Field, or “The Trop”, as the locals call it.
 And if you must have some hoops, the Orlando Magic is about two hours away.